 Employees are to be paid super when:

-b) They are under 18 years of age, earn at least $450 (before tax), and work 30 hours per week or more.
+b) They are under 18 years of age and work 30 hours per week or more.

 It doesn’t matter if these staff members are employed on a full-time, part-time or casual basis.
 If they fit the above criteria, you need to pay super on their behalf.
 In fact, the ATO may also regard some contractors as eligible employees for superannuation purposes.